Senators: Why is Air Force punishing colonel over his religious views on marriage?

 “The military is no longer a place of diversity and inclusion if you are a person who holds to a traditional belief in marriage,” Berry said.

-At least eight Republican U.S. senators – including Sens.
-Roy Blunt of Missouri, James Inhofe of Oklahoma, John Kennedy of Louisiana, James Lankford of Oklahoma, Mike Lee of Utah, Marco Rubio of Florida, Roger Wicker of Mississippi and Ted Cruz of Texas – wrote a letter to Air Force Secretary Heather Wilson urging her to intervene and save the colonel’s career.
+At least eight U.S. senators, including Sens.
+Roy Blunt, James Inhofe, John Kennedy, James Lankford, Mike Lee, Marco Rubio, Roger Wicker and Ted Cruz, wrote a letter to Air Force Secretary Heather Wilson urging her to intervene and save the colonel’s career.

 “Col. Bohannon has suffered severely on account of the EO investigator’s mishandling of his religious liberty rights,” the senators wrote.
 “The Air Force owes it to him to see that justice is restored, along with his good name.”